-10 Things You Need To Do To "Find Yourself" (For People Who Have Never Really Understood What That Means)
+10 Things You Need To Do To "Find Yourself"

 You need to know who you are.
 Not because I say so, not because it's the trend-of-the-day to be self-aware (though it should be), but because you need to know who you are beyond how other people see you.
 If you don't, you'll live your life blowing paychecks on trends, toiling hours away in fitness classes and early Friday evening social gatherings you never wanted to be at in the first place, all while feeling this lingering sense of dissatisfaction.

 Knowing who you are is step one to anything and everything else.
 It's what you must first be conscious of before you can determine what traits in a partner would be complementary, what kind of job you really want to have, and what you're willing to do to get it, how many of your friends you don't actually like and maybe what you could get involved in to meet some that you actually do.